-- A student with an Autism Spectrum Disorder who is doing well academically but need social skills assistance or a specific accommodation such as a visual calendar would benefit from a 504 Plan
+- A student with an Autism Spectrum Disorder who is doing well academically but need social skills assistance or a specific accommodation such as a visual calendar would benefit from a 504 Plan and Autism Services

 - A student with Attention Deficit Hyperactivity Disorder or processing speed challenges that does not need specialized instruction but would benefit from additional time in a less distracting environment for tests and accommodations such as preferential seating or physical breaks.
 A 504 Plan would be more appropriate for such student